NVIDIA/NVFlare/examples/advanced/llm_hf/README.md

 For PEFT, we used LoRA method, other PEFT methods (e.g. p-tuning, prompt-tuning) can be easily adapted as well by modifying the configs following [PEFT](https://github.com/huggingface/peft) examples.

-We would like to showcase two key points in this example:
+We would like to showcase three key points in this example:
 - Adapt local HuggingFace training scripts, both SFT and PEFT, to federated application
 - Handling large model weights (~6 GB for Llama-3.2-1B model with float32 precision for communication), which is beyond protobuf's 2 GB hard limit.
 It is supported by NVFlare infrastructure via streaming, and does not need any code change.
+- Use NVFlare's filter functionality to enable model quantization and precision conversion for communication, which can significantly reduce the message size and is thus important for communicating LLM updates.

 We conducted these experiments on a single 48GB RTX 6000 Ada GPU.

 To use Llama-3.2-1B model, please request access to the model here https://huggingface.co/meta-llama/Llama-3.2-1B and login with an access token using huggingface-cli.

 ## Setup
 Please make sure you set up virtual environment following [example root readme](../../README.md).